Steven Larson, MD

 Annette Silva, LPN, has worked in community health and outreach as a clinical nurse since 1992.
 Her bilingual (English/Spanish) and bicultural background (United States/Latin America) provides the ideal framework for her service in the Latino community.
 From 1992 to 2006 she worked as a community health nurse in Kennett Square, Pennsylvania.
 This experience honed her clinical skills and highlighted the importance of a collaborative team effort in meeting the health care needs of under-served populations.
 Subsequently, she developed the skills to effectively interface with physicians, social services organizations, hospital business administrators, nonprofit organizations and government agencies.
 Since 2008, Annette has served as Puentes de Salud’s community nurse liaison, a position in which she actively engages in education programs, social services and clinical care.

-Esther Morales received a Master’s degree with a focus in Community Health from the University of Pennsylvania in 2013.
-At Penn, Esther studied health disparities in Native American communities and the Indian Health Services of the U.S. Department of Health and Human Services.
-She established collaborations between professors in Penn’s School of Nursing and the School of Arts and Sciences to further research and outreach of Native American health care.
-Esther joined Puentes de Salud in 2011 and has worked with families in South Philadelphia and helped expand education programming for Puentes Hacia el Futuro.
+Esther Morales studied health disparities in Native American communities at the University of Pennsylvania.
+At Puentes, Esther has worked with families in South Philadelphia and helped expand education programming for Puentes Hacia el Futuro.
 Her current goals are to strengthen education and social service programs offered at Puentes.

 Alexandra Wolkoff graduated from Haverford College in 2014, where she studied Sociology and Education.
 She joined the Puentes team in July 2014, beginning as the Puentes Hacia el Futuro Program Supervisor and progressing to Assistant Director of Education.
 As the current Director of Education, she oversees both the daily operating and long-term development of our growing educational programs for children from early childhood through adolescence and their families.
 Alexandra works closely with Southwark School, Puentes de Salud providers, and numerous community partners throughout the region to coordinate services and to best support the growth of each child and family unit.
 The Puentes de Salud model allows Alexandra to align her personal, academic, and professional passions by integrating knowledge with action to create true positive change in solidarity with our community.
 Alexandra practices yoga, photography, and exploration as means of self-care and expression and aims to pursue further graduate education in the fields of psychology, community wellness, and education.